Our SLA 3D Printing Process Capabilities

 Figure 13 – 3D Printed Jigs & Fixtures

-12. How Much SLA Rapid Prototyping Usually Costs?
+12. How Much Does SLA Rapid Prototyping Cost?

 The machine used in this process is no less than $250 grand.
 Now, as you know, the machines are not the only things you need to buy or own for the process.
-There are a number of polymers and resins that will be required for the process as raw materials.
+There are several polymers and resins that will be required for the process as raw materials.
 These materials are not cheap as well.
-The polymers and plastic liquids used are super-expensive which cannot be bought by every other common person.
+The polymers and plastic liquids used are super-expensive and cannot be bought by every other common person.

 Figure 14 – A Part Produced by SLA